 You can stimulate your pig by introducing different or new toys on rotation.
 A novel object stimulates a pig’s natural curiosity, encouraging it to explore and reap the rewards of discovery.

-Introducing new toys every few days and keeping a selection of toys on rotation can help keep your pig mentally stimulated.
+Introducing new toys every few days and keeping a selection of toys on rotation can help stimulate your pig mentally.
 It will also stop your pig from displaying its boredom or frustration aggressively.

 Pigs enjoy a range of toys, from treat dispensers designed for dogs to cardboard boxes and plastic crates.